-Financial terms we hear on the day of Budget aren't really words we use in day-to-day conversations.
-Here is a list of few relevant terms that you have heard during the Union Budget or related news.
+Financial terms we hear on the day of Budget aren't really words used in day-to-day conversations.
+Here is a list of few relevant terms that you may have heard during the Union Budget presentation or related news.
 It is always good to be informed.

 Annual Financial Statement: It is what we commonly call 'the Union Budget.'
 As per Article 112 of the Indian Constitution, a statement of estimated receipts and expenditure is to be presented to the Parliament for the financial period.

 Finance Bill: Two bills presented to the Parliament in the Union Budget are Finance bill and Appropriation bill.

 Finance bill is the proposal to levy new taxes or modify any existing tax or continuation of existing tax for the upcoming financial year.
 For example, GST was introduced for the financial year 2017-18 after the finance bill was passed by the parliament.
 The bill needs to be passed by the Parliament within 75 days of presentation.

 Appropriation Bill: It is a proposal that authorizes the government to withdraw from the Consolidated Fund.
 This bill is presented to the Lok Sabha.
 The amount is used to meet the expenditure during the financial year.

 Consolidated Fund: All the revenues earned by the government and money borrowed are accumulated in the Consolidated Fund.
 For planned expenses in the budget proposal, this fund is used with approval from the parliament.

 Contingency Fund: This is a reserve fund maintained for emergencies.
 It is at the disposal of the President and the expenditure incurred is to be approved the Parliament.
 The amount spent is reimbursed from the Consolidated Fund.